• Skip to main content

 What is the weight limit for Delta carry-on bags?

-Delta does not have a weight limit except for select flights to Asia, such as Singapore, Beijing, and Shanghai.
+Delta has no weight limit except for select flights to Asia, such as Singapore, Beijing, and Shanghai.

 Is Delta strict about the carry-on weight limit?